 8. Take a Break from the Parks

-Remember to look at your resort's entertainment schedule too — from Movies Under the Stars to add-ons such as horseback riding or even tie-dye by the pool, there's plenty to do outside of the parks.
+Remember to look at your resort's entertainment schedule, too — from Movies Under the Stars to add-ons such as horseback riding or even tie-dye by the pool, there's plenty to do outside of the parks.
+Character dining is another great option at select resorts.
+The Cake Bake Shop by Gwendolyn Rogers recently opened up if you're looking for something sweet to try!
+(And advance dining reservations are now available).

 9. Don't Sleep on Entertainment

-For other nighttime entertainment, we highly recommend the recently returned Fantasmic show at Hollywood Studios!
+For other nighttime entertainment, we highly recommend Fantasmic! at Hollywood Studios!

 10. Pack Your Patience and Be Flexible